This is an extract from The Detox Kitchen Bible, by Lily Simpson and Rob Hobson.

 The Best Foods To Eat This Winter

-During the Winter, blueberries and salmon are two of Bodyism’s favourite brain foods.
+During the Winter, blueberries and salmon are two favourite brain foods.
 Blueberries are packed with antioxidants and are an excellent for improved cognitive function in the brain.
 Salmon contain omega 3 essential fatty acids which are important for a healthy functioning brain and also contain anti-inflammatory properties which can aid join function.
-If you aren’t able to have 2-3 servings per week, make sure to take 2-4 omega 3 tablets daily.
+If you aren’t able to have 2-3 servings per week, health experts recommend taking 2-4 omega 3 tablets daily.

 Raw cacao is excellent especially during Winter months as it guards against toxins: as an antioxidant cacao can repair the damage caused by free radicals and is also high in resveratrol, a strong antioxidant known for its ability to cross your blood-brain barrier to protect your nervous system.
 Additionally, raw cacao helps reduce insulin resistance.